kensanata/just-halberds/Knives.md

 People can be described with a few words.
-If they attempt to do things that can succeed or fail and it might result in an interesting plot twist, use one of the well-known six attributes: either choose freely (the average is 7) or roll for the attribute you need right now (2d6).
+If they attempt to do things that can succeed or fail and it might result in an interesting plot twist, use one of the well-known six attributes: either choose freely (the average is 7) or roll for the attribute (2d6).
 Talents are also freely determined (often 1 or 2).

 Monsters and animals have different characteristics that describe their behaviour: Count determines how many one is most likely to